bmlt-enabled/bmlt-root-server/README.md

 ----------
 ** Version 2.7.0 **

-- TBD
+- March 13, 2016
 - Added the semantic workshop as a submodule.
+You can reach it by calling "/main_server/semantic".
 - Fixed a minor issue with JSON responses.
 Numeric "0" was being sent back as an empty string ("").
 - Removed the ancient header stuff from the semantic interface XHTML.
 - Fixed a few warnings.
+- Fixed a problem with quotes (") in JSON data.
+- Fixed an issue where edit cuts weren't being recognized by text boxes.
+- Fixed an SSL issue, where the SSL version of Google Maps was not being called in the admin.
+- Fixed an SSL issue with the observer browser.

 ** Version 2.6.32 **